Bruno Reichart: Later surgical career

 In 1984, he became a cardiac surgeon at the South African Groote Schuur Hospital in Cape Town, succeeding Christiaan Barnard.
 Here, his research on baboons and green monkeys had been discontinued due to problems with its acceptance from society and the universities.

-In 1990, he returned to Munich and was appointed director of the Cardiac Surgery Clinic at the Klinikum Großhadern of the LMU.
+In 1990, he returned to Munich and was appointed director of the Cardiac Surgery Clinic at the Klinikum Großhadern of LMU Munich.